-The client will require support.
+Each client will require support.
 Everyone needs someone to be supportive of him or her.
 Build a support system into the plan of care.
 If you are the health care professional assisting in this capacity, do your best to immediately plug your client into a CHF (congestive heart failure) support group.
-Inquire of your client if their families are supportive.
+Inquire of your client if their families’ are supportive.
 Find out what they have in the way of social support networks, and if they do not have ready support, connect them, fast.
 Heart failure is a progressive condition that is terminal.
 If you have heart failure, you will die.
 That does not mean that you cannot have an excellent quality of life.
-It will take a lot of work.
+It does mean it will take a lot of work.
 That is where the support systems come into play.
 Encouraging and doing just what they are meant to do, supporting the individual with heart failure.

-Those who make up the support network for the client need to take care of themselves, so that they can help take care of the person with heart failure.
+Those who make up the support network for the client need to take care of themselves so that they can help take care of the person with heart failure.
 The following are tips for caregivers.

 Exercise is good.
 The client should be consistent, and not overdo it.
 If at all possible enlist your client in an official Cardiac Rehabilitation Program before they have shortness of breath on exertion.
 If you have to put together a program on your own, walking is the best exercise, but remember that some resistance training is desirable in order for them to feel and function better.
 The physician in charge should check the plan of exercise.